 When planning your airport transfer, make sure you allow yourself plenty of time before your flight leaves to arrive at the airport.

-Newcastle Airport is easily accessible by buses.
+Newcastle Airport is easily accessible by bus.
 Both local services and national coaches serve the airport.
 Local bus services are operated by Nexus and run frequently between the airport, city centre and other local stops like Hexam, Ponteland and Darras Hall.

 Full timetable information can be found here, and useful services include the X77, X78, X79, 42A and 74.

-Newcastle Airport is part of the Metro light rail network, linking to the north-east rail network and national rail services.
+Newcastle Airport is part of the Metro light rail network, linking to the northeast rail network and national rail services.

 Metro trains run approximately every 12 minutes from Newcastle Central station to the airport, with the journey taking around 25 minutes.
 Head for the green line towards the Airport station.

 For those wishing to hire a car on arrival at Newcastle Airport, there are hire car companies located in the arrivals hall.
 Often, the best deals on car hire are to be found by booking in advance, so it’s wise to plan ahead.